The Roan antelope, the bandit of the savannah. it looks like a bandit, don’t you think, with its contrasting light and dark facial markings.

 As we looked at it, we couldn’t help but picture it in its natural habitat in tall savannah grass.
 It is easy to imagine that its facial markings help to break up its outline and make it less visible to hungry lions.

 Roan antelope are large animals as antelope go, with very large ears and black scimitar-like horns.
+Oh, and of course, that black bandit masking that marks it out as the bandit of the savannah.

-The natural habitat of the Roan antelope is on the savannah grasslands of central Africa and, not surprisingly in this modern world, the species is endangered in the wild.
+The natural habitat of the Roan antelope is on the savannah grasslands of central Africa.
+And not surprisingly in this modern world, the species is endangered in the wild.

 They live in small groups of between five and twenty animals and there is always a dominant male.
 The males often fight for dominance, which makes the ‘You Looking At Me?’ alpha-male question in this animal’s face very fitting.